 Today’s tequila and grapefruit juice recipe features the tart and sweet taste of fresh fruits with a touch of alcohol to create a complex profile.
+It’s a flawless cocktail that’ll satisfy you to bits this National Tequila Day (July 24).
 Before jumping into the how-to section, let’s start with some common questions about this tasty cocktail.

 Is Tequila and Grapefruit Juice Good for You?